shuvra-matrix/DALL-E-2-Clone--MERN-/README.md

 # DALL-E 2 Clone - Text-to-Image Generation Web App

 DALL-E 2 is a cutting-edge web application that harnesses the power of AI to generate images from text descriptions.
-Inspired by OpenAI's DALL-E model, this app allows users to unleash their creativity by converting textual ideas into stunning visual artwork.
+Inspired by Stable Defusion 2.1, this app allows users to unleash their creativity by converting textual ideas into stunning visual artwork.

 ## Live Demo